 Ads must not violate our Community Standards.
 Ads on Instagram must not violate the Instagram Community Guidelines.

 - Illegal Products or Services

-Ads must not constitute, facilitate, or promote illegal products, services or activities.
-Ads targeted to minors must not promote products, services, or content that are inappropriate, illegal, or unsafe, or that exploit, mislead, or exert undue pressure on the age groups targeted.
+Ads must not constitute, facilitate, or promote illegal products, services, or activities.
+Ads targeted to minors must not promote products, services, or content that is inappropriate, illegal, or unsafe, or that exploits, misleads, or exerts undue pressure on the age groups targeted.

 - Tobacco Products

 Ads must not promote the sale or use of tobacco products and related paraphernalia.

 1) Blogs or groups connecting people with tobacco-related interests, as long as the service does not lead to the sale of tobacco or tobacco-related products.

 2) Anti-smoking campaigns and e-books, counseling services for smoking addiction, and smoking rehabilitation programs or facilities.

 3) This image is compliant because, it promotes an anti-smoking campaign: